Breeds Category Icon Breeds

 Appearance

-White versions of Pitties look similar to every other Pitbull minus their coat color.
+White versions of Pitties look similar to every other Pitbull, minus their coat color.

-A White Pitbull is a medium to large-sized dog, who is muscular and stocky.
+A White Pitbull is a medium to large dog who is muscular and stocky.
 He should measure between 17 and 21 inches tall, and he should weigh between 50 and 65 pounds.
 His white coat is double-layered, and it is short and sleek.
 Because it is very tight to his body, his jacket requires minimal grooming.
 His tail is long and thin, and his grin is wide and cheeky.

 Temperament

-White Pitbull Outside with Cropped Ears
+White Pitbull outside with cropped ears.

 Pitbulls that are truly white do not have a difference in temperament from other colors.

-This breed is so friendly that he makes a terrible guard dog!
+This breed is so friendly that he makes a terrible guard dog.
 His reality is worlds apart from his unjust reputation.
 He is also great with other dogs if he is socialized well as a pup.
 If not, he does struggle to trust other dogs and can display fear and aggression (but this is the same as any dog).
-He does not, however, like rodents and smaller animals considering his ratting history.
+He does not, however, like rodents and smaller animals, considering his ratting history.

-Exercise And Training
+Exercise & Training

 They need at least 60 minutes of exercise each day.